hyperledger/indy-hipe/README.md

-[indy RFCs]# indy-rfc
+# indy-rfc

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Indy community and the [sub-team]s.
+Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Indy community.

 The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the language and standard